Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

 where

-The simulation was conducted by averaging over a thermal ensemble of initial states evolved under Eq.~(\ref{Eq:SE}).
-The initial states were relative-position eigenstates $\phi_\text{n}(\textbf{r})$ of the approximately harmonic trap.
+We use $w = 0.38$\,pm, corresponding to the interatomic distances accessible at the observed 28\,MHz resonance width.
+Simulations are conducted by averaging over a thermal ensemble of initial states evolved under Eq.~(\ref{Eq:SE}).
+The initial states are relative-position eigenstates $\phi_\text{n}(\textbf{r})$ of Eq.~(\ref{eq:Hamiltonian}).

 Our simulations qualitatively capture the two-timescale behavior seen in the experiment.
-The fast timescale dynamics are almost entirely due to the decay of states with an initial peak at zero separation, whereas decay of states with an initial node at zero separation occurs on a slower timescale.
-The lower panel of Fig.~\ref{fig:PA_sim_evolution} shows the density of the thermal ensemble after different durations of photoassociation.
+As shown in Fig.~\ref{fig:PA_sim_evolution}(a), the fast timescale dynamics are primarily due to the decay of peaked states, whereas the decay of nodal states occurs on a slower timescale (see inset).
+Figure~\ref{fig:PA_sim_evolution}(b) shows the density of the thermal ensemble after applying different durations of photoassociation.
 The peak at zero atom-atom separation in the $t=0$ plot is due to the bosonic enhancement of correlations in a thermal cloud.
-We observe a fast depletion of density around zero atom-atom separation when evolving using Eq.~\ref{Eq:SE} for some time, after which the remaining pairs are anti-correlated, as shown by a dip in the density at zero atom-atom separation.
-This rapid transition from a pair-correlated ensemble to an anti-pair-correlated ensemble is reflected in the population dynamics (upper panel of Fig.~\ref{fig:PA_sim_evolution}), confirming that states with a peak at $\mathbf{r}=0$ photoassociate fast, while nodal states remain.
+We observe a fast depletion of the density around zero atom-atom separation when evolving via Eq.~(\ref{Eq:SE}), with the resultant density dip indicating that there is a low probability of both atoms being found at the same position.
+This rapid transition from a positively pair-correlated ensemble to an anti-correlated ensemble is reflected by the population dynamics [Fig.~\ref{fig:PA_sim_evolution}(a)], confirming that states peaked at $\mathbf{r}=0$ photoassociate fast, while nodal states remain.
+As the system approaches the single-state limit applicable to groundstate-cooled tweezer experiments~\cite{Kaufman_2012}, the population of nodal states approaches zero and our simulations predict that photoassociation is dominated by the groundstate dynamics and follows a fast decay.

+The photoassociation of nodal states is considerably slower in the simulation than in the experiment.
+A significant contribution to this discrepancy is the lower simulation temperature~\cite{footnote1}.
+Increasing the temperature rapidly increases the slow-decay rate relative to the fast-decay rate and furthermore increases the fraction of nodal (slow decaying) states~\cite{Suppl}.
+Increasing the Condon radius also increases the slow rate relative to the fast rate~\cite{Suppl}.
+The overall agreement between simulated and experimental timescales might also be improved with a different choice of $\Gamma$.
+Regarding the experiment, we have confirmed that population is not redistributed from nodal to peaked states while the atoms are held in the chopped tweezer~\cite{Suppl}.
+However, any technical imperfection that breaks the reflection symmetry of the tweezer may increase the rate of the slow-decaying states in the experiment.

+The experiments also show a higher proportion of fast-decaying states than the simulation.
+Again, the difference in temperature can contribute to this, since highly-excited nodal states can also decay fast.
+Additionally, our preparation mechanism might not create a thermal equilibrium distribution.
+Finally, atom-atom interactions change the proportion of peaked to nodal states, although an estimate of the groundstate energy shift indicates that this effect is small.